 During this period, house prices continued to climb.
-So much in fact that people were taking out second mortgages to get in on the action.
+So much so, in fact, that people were taking out second mortgages to get in on the action.

-“Prices are only going to rise”, was a common piece of advice at the time.
+“Prices are only going to keep rising”, was a common piece of advice at the time.

-To make a long story short, it all came to a shuddering halt after 2008.
+To make a long story short, it all came to a shuddering halt in 2008.